coverclock/com-diag-hazer/README.md

 even octal.
 In addition, the string ```~0``` can be used to enable all log levels, equivalent to ```255```, ```0xff```, or ```0377```.
 (Generally I find ```0xfe``` to be a good starting point.)

+You can alter the log mask in real-time for ```gpstool``` by creating a file named ```com_diag_hazer_log_mask.msk``` in the current working directory in which ```gpstool``` is running, and containing just the log mask numeric string in the same format as the value of the environmental variable above. ```gpstool``` imports the log mask from this file, if it exists (it's not an error if it doesn't), at start up, and whenever the process receives a SIGHUP signal.

+If the environmental variable is not defined, and the file does not exist, the default log mask value for the Diminuto Log feature is used.

 # Manual Pages and Reference Manual